201019-UiPath/training-code/P2-Proposals/team1-p2-proposal.md

 #### P2 Proposal - Shantel Chi, Shalei Kumar, Andres Siles-Loayza

 ##### Overview
-We want to create a robot that tracks how long we are on specific websites while we are on the browser.
+We want to create a robot that tracks the time spent on different applications that are running on our machine.
+Using Task Manager we will log what applications are running.
+If one of the applications is the browser, then we want to also track which specific websites the user is on.
+An application is considered active if our mouse is detected on that application.
+We will log all the information on an Excel File where we will also calculate daily/weekly averages for each application.

-User can input websites they want to put a time limit on and our robot will alert the user when they exceed that limit.
+User can also input applications/websites they want to put a time limit on and our robot will alert the user when they exceed that limit.

-If time permits we would also like to track how much time is spent on other applications.

-##### Applications
-* UiPath Studio
-* Chrome\FireFox\IE
-* Excel
+##### Why is this important?
+This robot can be used as a time management tool to help users limit time they spend on the computers.

 ##### Process
 ![Process Flow Design](team1-p2-processflow.png)